Joost Balbian

-Justus Balbian (August 10, 1543, - May 2, 1616), also known as "Joost", "Joos", and "Jodocus" was a Dutch physician and alchemist.
+Justus Balbian (August 10, 1543 - May 2, 1616), also known as "Joost", "Joos", and "Jodocus" was a Dutch physician and alchemist.

-Life and Work
+Life and work

-Balbian was born in Aalst, Belgium on August 10, 1543, and was the son of tableholder Giovanni Andreas Balbian (1506-1568) and Anna Joost Van Gavere of Piedmont.
+Balbian was born in Aalst, habsburg Netherlands on August 10, 1543, and was the son of tableholder Giovanni Andreas Balbian (1506-1568) and Anna Joost Van Gavere (1516-1573) of Piedmont.
 Balbian was raised in Aalst and Ghent.
 He studied law in Heidelberg and Orléans, and possibly Italy.
 After his studies, he returned to Ghent where he married Josina Fouasse on November 8, 1569.
 Eight of his children came from this marriage.
 He distanced himself and from the Catholic faith and joined the Calvinists in Ghent.
 Within the newly formed Calvinist Republic of Ghent, he was captain of a company on infantry from 1577 to 1584.
 After the capture of Ghent by the Spaniards, he was imprisoned for over a year.
 Balbian then moved to the Northern Netherlands and settled in Delft.

 His wife died on May 19, 1588, and he remarried on July 2, 1596, in Dordrecht with Janneke Claes Vinkendr.
 They settled in Gouda and had another eight children.
 In 1608, he was referred to as a physician in Gouda.
 He was named this by the city council, who then gave him an exemption from city taxes.
 In 1611, he was officially appointed as the city physician as the successor for the previous physician who had died earlier that year.
 In 1612 he obtained full citizenship in Gouda.